What's causing the worst die-off of manatees? Starvation from Florida ecosystem collapse - NewsBreak

 What's causing the worst die-off of manatees?
 Starvation from Florida ecosystem collapse

-Manatee deaths reported in the past half-century include nearly 5,000 from boat strikes, water structures and red tides.
-Across that span of mortalities tied to human activities, there has never been a die-off as gruesome as from December through May, when 677 carcasses were counted along Florida's east coast.
-Half were in Brevard County's portion of the Indian River, a coastal lagoon in biological collapse from pollution.phys.org
+ORLANDO, Fla. — Manatee deaths reported in the past half-century include nearly 5,000 from boat strikes, water structures and red tides.
+Across that span of mortalities tied to human activities, there has never been a die-off as gruesome as from December through May, when 677 carcasses were counted along Florida’s east coast.
+Half were in Brevard County’s portion of the Indian River, a coastal lagoon in biological collapse from pollution.www.arcamax.com